whelixw/Python_Intro/README.md

 I used try/except blocks to handle potential errors when reading the CSV file and converting data types.
 I implemented a buffer to handle missing values and a check for each field to ensure data integrity.
 This could be improved by imputing ID from row index.
 I also added user input for the input and output file names.

+### Intro to Pandas
+This exercise was done in a Jupyter Notebook, which is included in the folder.
+They can also be found in this gist: https://gist.github.com/whelixw/4afe0d51fbadbd14ecbc9c9e489eb306

+The exercise was very open-ended, so I just cleaned up the data and explored it with some basic plots.